-Neither the lobbyist nor the reporter has violated the Brown Act, but they are facilitating a violation.
-The board member may have violated the Brown Act by hearing about the positions of other board members and indeed coaxing the lobbyist to reveal the other board members' positions by asking "You sure you need my vote?"
-The prudent course is to avoid such leading conversations and to caution lobbyists, staff and news media against revealing such positions of others.
+The lobbyist and the reporter are facilitating a violation of the Brown Act.
+The board member may have violated the Brown Act by hearing about the positions of other board members and indeed coaxing the lobbyist to reveal the other board members' positions by asking, "You sure you need my vote?"
+The prudent course is to avoid such leading conversations and to caution lobbyists, staff, and news media against revealing such positions of others.